 Michael’s practice includes many cutting-edge legal issues including same-sex marriages, adoptions, and assisted reproductive technology.
 He works closely with his clients in same-sex marriages in areas such as child custody (especially in states where their marriage isn’t recognized) and tax implications for same-sex couples who are legally married and he helps to clarify the rights and interests of sperm donors, egg donors, and surrogates.

-Michael’s goal is to help protect children and families, and minimize conflict whenever and wherever possible.
-Although the traditional work of a domestic relations attorney involves fractured family situations, Michael’s practice helps same-sex families establish and protect their legal rights while also helping to build cohesive, safe, and protected family structures.
+Michael’s goal is to help protect children and families and minimize conflict whenever and wherever possible.
+Although the traditional work of a domestic relations attorney often involves fractured family situations, Michael’s practice helps same-sex families establish and protect their legal rights while also helping to build cohesive, safe, and protected family structures.

 Michael has made it a priority to stay up-to-the-minute on the complex and ever-changing laws by participating in a wide range of professional seminars, conferences, and training programs.
-As a result, his clients benefit from knowing that their attorney is on top of the latest laws, trends, decisions, claims, challenges and precedents.
+As a result, his clients benefit from knowing that their attorney is on top of the latest laws, trends, decisions, claims, challenges, and precedents.